henrikhorluck/tdt4140-washlists/README.md

 ## Basic architecture description

 The cleaning organising system is a web application.
-It consists of a [`django backend`](https://www.djangoproject.com/) using a SQLite database managment system, which provides a REST-API, that the frontend uses for persistence, and logic.
+It consists of a [`django backend`](https://www.djangoproject.com/) using a SQLite database management system, which provides a REST-API, that the frontend uses for persistence, and logic.
 The frontend uses [react](https://reactjs.org/), with [Next.js](https://nextjs.org).

 The frontend code is in the [`frontend folder`](https://gitlab.stud.idi.ntnu.no/tdt4140-2020/28/-/tree/dev/frontend).